dglebov/exp-net-fundamentals-2025-Q2/projects/env_automation/Journal.md

 ## Generated and Review CFN Template

-I used ChatGPT to generate the template according to instructor's provided sestings
+I used ChatGPT to generate the template according to the instructor's provided settings

 ## Generated deploy script

-Using ChatGPT generated deploy script, made it platfrom agnostic
+Using the ChatGPT-generated deploy script, I made it platform-agnostic.

-## Visualisation in Inftastructure Composer
+## Visualisation Infrastructure Composer

 Generated version is not what was expected:
 ![](assets/aws_infra_composer.png)

 ## Install AWS CLI

-Prior to runnig the script we need to install AWS CLI Please use AWS instructions: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+Before running the script, we need to install AWS CLI Please use AWS instructions: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 ## Actual VPC resoures map